imadalishah/2DBicycleKinematicModel/README.md

                **Fig3: Model Analysis of Rear Wheel**

-<div style="text-align: right">Our target is to compute state [x, y, 𝜃, 𝛿], 𝜃 is heading angle, 𝛿 is steering angle.
+<div style="text-align: justify">Our target is to compute state [x, y, 𝜃, 𝛿], 𝜃 is heading angle, 𝛿 is steering angle.
 Our inputs are [𝑣, 𝜑], 𝑣 is velocity, 𝜑 is steering rate.</div>

 a.	**Rear Wheel.**

-<div style="text-align: right">If the desired point is at the center of the rear wheel.
+<div style="text-align: justify">If the desired point is at the center of the rear wheel.
 First, apply the Instantaneous Center of Rotation (ICR) and then compute state change rate:</div>
 ẋ = v * cos (𝜃)		ẏ = v * sin (𝜃)
 𝜃_dot is equal to rotation rate 𝜔, 𝜔 = 𝑣 / R		:	R is radius from ICR.